Intro

 But of course, not everyone does or can buy early.
 Here are some reasons why waiting might make sense for you.

-• Higher priorities – Maybe you’re saving for your kids’ college or something else more important.
-Our thought: We agree.
+- Higher priorities – Maybe you’re saving for your kids’ college or something else more important.
+Our take: We agree.

-• Self-fund – You could invest your savings and plan to cover care costs out of pocket.
-Our thought: Maybe.
+- Self-fund – You could invest your savings and plan to cover care costs out of pocket.
+Our take: Maybe.
 Check out our post on self-funding.

-• Wait for a better fix - Hope that Medicare, AI, or something else solves long-term care.
-Our thought: It’s a long shot, but we’ve got a post on it.
+- Wait for a better fix - Hope that Medicare, AI, or something else solves long-term care.
+Our take: It’s a long shot.

 Wrap up